-Ron Rivera knows his decisions look ‘a little inconsistent,’ but he’ll stick with his gut
+Ron Rivera knows his decisions look ‘a little inconsistent,’ but he will stick with his gut

 Rivera reiterated that he refuses to second guess his decisions after the fact.
 But he admitted that some in-game calls he made early in his career he would not make now.

-“But I learned and those were hard knocks and they were things that I had to get and understand and learn as a head coach,” he said.
+“But I learned, and those were hard knocks, and they were things that I had to get and understand and learn as a head coach,” he said.
 “I think that’s part of what drives my decision-making now.”

 Rivera also admitted that what he tells reporters publicly can often differ from the message he gives to his players.
 This is out of necessity.
 Not everything he shares with players can be shared with media.

-“That’s part of the responsibility, is that making sure the right message is out there,” he said.
+“That’s part of the responsibility is that making sure the right message is out there,” he said.
 “But as I said, the one thing I hope everybody understands is that I do have a prerogative and a responsibility.
 [It’s my] fiduciary responsibility to make sure the decisions I make are best for the team, and the decisions I make have to be decisions that fall in line what I believe.”

 More Washington NFL coverage: